birdayz/blog/content/posts/microservice_graalvm.md

 * Application startup time

   This may not be entirely Java's fault.
-We're sadly using Spring Boot, and it is really slow.
+We're using Spring Boot, and startup is really slow.
 I usually have to tune my Kubernetes readiness probe to not check earlier than 20 seconds after starting the pod.
 And that's for a very small application - 500 lines of code.

 * Memory Footprint

-  Let's just say, i can't start my Spring Boot application with less than 512MB of memory.
-Otherwise it'll never finish starting up, unless i give it 2+ minutes of time.
-While Java and especially the JVM play a key role here (example: Object Headers), this is just as well a Framework problem.
+  In my experience, you don't want to give your Spring Boot applications lass than 512MB of memory.
+Otherwise it can take multiple minutes to start.
+While Java and especially JVM overhead are to blame here, this is just as well a Framework problem.
+It's no secret that Spring is very bloated and uses a lot of reflection.

 * Application size